BlackGlory/extra-rand/README.md

 The function returns an index of one of weights.

 ### Map
-These low-level methods help you to use random number generators other than `Math.random()`.
+These low-level functions help you to use random number generators other than `Math.random()`.

 #### mapToRange
 ```ts